Giorgiomufen/school-info-monitor/README.md

 ---

-Built by Giorgio G. Lelmi, 11.C
+Built by Giorgio G. Lelmi